fhstp/ergo4all/README.md

 The main repository for the Ergo4All project.

+Checkout the projects [Changelog](./CHANGELOG.md) to see what's new.

 ## Develop

 The ergo4all app is a Flutter project targeting Android and iOS.